stoplightio/spectral/docs/getting-started/3-rulesets.md

 # Rulesets

-Rulesets are collections of rules written in JSON, YAML, or [JavaScript](../guides/4-custom-rulesets.md#alternative-js-ruleset-format), which can be used to power powerful linting of other JSON or YAML files.
+Rulesets are collections of rules written in JSON, YAML, or [JavaScript](../guides/4-custom-rulesets.md#alternative-js-ruleset-format), which can be used to power powerful linting of other JSON or YAML files, such as OpenAPI or AsyncAPI descriptions.
 Meta, we know! 😎

 Ruleset files are often named `.spectral.yaml`, but that's not a requirement.